trungtle/TLVulkanRenderer/README.md

 # Updates

+### Jan 24, 2017 - Preparation for CPU ray tracing

+Just small clean up to preparing for CPU ray tracing.
+I have split my previous implementation of ray tracing to be call VulkanGPURaytracer, versus this new renderer called VulkanCPURaytracer.
+Right now the renderer just load a texture a display it directly on the screen.
+Next step is to implement camera ray generation and ray intersection with sphere.

 ### Nov 30, 2016 - Release v1.1: Optional raytracing mode, and a large software overhaul

 Recently I had the time to develop a Vulkan raytracer as part of the GPU programming course's final project on a [hybrid ray-raster](https://github.com/davidgrosman/FinalProject-HybridRenderer/blob/master/docs/FinalProjectPitch.md) under [Patrick Cozzi](http://www.seas.upenn.edu/~pcozzi/).
 As part of that work, I had more opportunities to better architect the code base and I like it enough that I decided to migrate some of that work over to current thesis repo (this explains the new optional raytracing mode that wasn't part of the origin layout plan).